Top China official says Beijing has right to 'step in' to Hong Kong election | The Japan Times

 “The implication is that being a secretary for 10 years doesn’t necessarily mean the person is qualified as a chief executive,” Tien said.

-Tien added some committee members expect the Beijing leadership to make its final preference known closer to the election.
+Tien added some committee members expect Beijing to make its final preference known closer to the election.

 The central government is legally required to officially appoint the winner of the committee’s election.